 Boost Sleep Quality

-Sleep is extremely important in regenerating the body’s natural energy storage.
-Tai chi encourages the free flow of “chi”, unwinding both the body and mind.
+in regenerating the body?s natural energy storage.
+Tai chi encourages the free flow of ?chi?, unwinding both the body and mind.
 Helping with body muscle relaxation and having the same effect as meditation sessions, this ancient Chinese exercise helps improving sleep quality, being recommended as an alternative treatment for insomnia or other sleep disorders.
 Following is an example of a series of tai chi exercises that can be performed before going to sleep:

 - With your feet and shoulders aligned, stand and allow your arms to relax by your sides.
 Slightly bend your knees and focus on the sensations of your body, letting go of tension.

 - Unbend your knees, as if you would gently push into the ground, raising your arms at the height of your shoulders and extending them in front of you.